AmbireTech/adex-protocol/README.md

 This means they receive all the data related to this OUTPACE channel, therefore allowing them to aggregate it into useful reports (via the `adex-reports-worker` component).

-This architecture ensures that both parties get their analytics reports by aggregating the data directly from the users, which ensures reporting transparency.
+This architecture ensures that both parties get their analytical reports by aggregating the data directly from the users, which ensures reporting transparency.

 ### SDK